3rd/9th Light Horse (South Australian Mounted Rifles)

 The 3rd/9th Light Horse (South Australian Mounted Rifles) (3/9 LH (SAMR)) is a Reserve light cavalry regiment of the Australian Army based in South Australia.
 It is constituted of a single squadron.
 It is part of the Royal Australian Armoured Corps (RAAC), the regiment is attached to the 9th Brigade, and currently operates Hawkei Protected Mobility Vehicle - Light (PMV-L) and G-wagon surveillance and reconnaissance vehicles (SRV).
-3rd/9th Light Horse (South Australian Mounted Rifles) was put under direct command of 1st Armoured Regiment on 1 November 2022.
+3rd/9th Light Horse (South Australian Mounted Rifles) is currently under command of 1st Armoured Regiment.